Vaibhav-22-dm/Chat-Application/README.md

 # Chat-Application

 ## About the Project
-This is one-to-one Real Time chat application built using Django and Channels.
+This is a one-to-one Real Time chat application built using Django and Channels.

 ## Installation